Prabu Siliwangi: Animal associations

-Possible historic characters
+Notabene historic characters

 The compiled legends of King Siliwangi do not always correspond with historical facts and records, since some events are vague and do not correspond to the lifetime of the historic Sri Baduga Maharaja.
-For example, the fall of Pajajaran occur in later times, during the reign of later Sunda kings, the great-great grandson of Sri Baduga.
+For example, the fall of Pajajaran occurs in later times, during the reign of later Sunda kings, the great-great-grandson of Sri Baduga.
 Some legends seem to simply identify the series of last Sunda kings as Siliwangi.
-However these legends try to explain the historical events of the Sunda kingdom and its relationship with the Sultanates of Cirebon and Banten.
+However, these legends try to explain the historical events of the Sunda kingdom and its relationship with the Sultanates of Cirebon and Banten.

 Niskala Wastu Kancana

-The legend of King Siliwangi has been around and popularly known in Sundanese oral tradition of Carita Pantun as early as 1518 CE.
+The legend of King Siliwangi has been around and is popularly known in the Sundanese oral tradition of Carita Pantun as early as 1518 CE.
 It was the era of King Jayadewata's reign.
 Ayatrohaedi, a Sundanese historian argued that it took years for a historical character to gain a revered legendary status, featured in tales and folklores.
 Thus, it is highly unlikely for a living and ruling character, like Jayadewata, to be revered as such in circulating pantun poetic verses.
-He suggested that the real historic character should be the predecessor of Jayadewata, and pointed out that King Niskala Wastu Kancana was most likely the real historic character behind the legend of King Siliwangi.
+He suggested that the real historical character should be the predecessor of Jayadewata, and pointed out that King Niskala Wastu Kancana was most likely the real historical character behind the legend of King Siliwangi.

-By the earliest time the legend of King Siliwangi appear, Niskala Wastu Kancana had been dead for about 40 years.
+By the earliest time the legend of King Siliwangi appeared, Niskala Wastu Kancana had been dead for about 40 years.
 So it is reasonable that the cult or veneration of this late king had appeared by this time.
-In Sundanese ancient tradition of Hinduism mixed with native ancestral worship, a dead ancestor of great character is believed to have gained a god-like power in the afterlife, and even might be invoked to protect, lend help and interfere with their descendant's affairs.
+In the Sundanese ancient tradition of Hinduism mixed with native ancestral worship, a dead ancestor of great character is believed to have gained a god-like power in the afterlife, and even might be invoked to protect, lend help, and interfere with their descendant's affairs.

 Niskala Wastu Kancana ruled for 104 years, between 1371 and 1475.
 His reign is remembered as a long era of peace and prosperity.
-It is possible that his long lasting reign were fondly remembered by his people as a golden age, thus started a cult or veneration years after his death, and inspired the pantun poetic verses.
+It is possible that his long-lasting reign was fondly remembered by his people as a golden age, thus started a cult or veneration years after his death, and inspired the pantun poetic verses.